una-honest-data-and-ai-consulting/Small_data_visual_search_app/README.md

 _Solution_: One-shot instance segmentation with Siamese Mask R-CNN

 During the workshop we will learn more about one-shot instance segmentation and cover the building blocks of Siamese Mask R-CNN model.
 Next, we will try a single deployment.
 Lastly, we will discuss possible limitations and improvements.
-At the end of the workshop, participants will have a basic understanding on how to prototype and deploy human-like visual search applications.
+At the end of the workshop, participants will have a basic understanding on how to prototype and deploy human-like visual search DL models.

 ## One-Shot Instance Segmentation